 More Spousal and Child Support Issues

 Aside from concerns about our health, the economic impact is a major problem for many.
 Most recently, the Labor Department reported more than 9 million people had filed for unemployment in the past two weeks.
 Parents who pay spousal and child support may have experienced a decrease in their income, or they have lost their jobs, making it harder for them to adhere to court orders.
 Parents can look into modifications, not only for support but for visitation as well.
 Alternatively, parents who receive support may lose it, impacting their family budget hard.

 In these trying times, divorced families must keep the interests of their children at top of mind.
 There are additional obstacles for parents with shared custody, which means they may need to adjust parenting schedules temporarily to limit the risk of exposure to the virus.

 We understand how stressful these times are for families dealing with legal issues, and we’re here to help alleviate some of the burdens.
 Let our firm provide you with the services you need to reflect your current reality and guide you through this difficult time.

-Contact Law Office Of Mark M. Childress at (817) 497-8148 to get started on a free consultation with one of our divorce attorneys today.
+Contact Law Offices Of Mark M. Childress at (817) 497-8148 to get started on a free consultation with one of our Fort Worth divorce attorneys today.